UCL-ARC/ansible-vslurm-config/README.md

 ## Setup

 The playbook expects an inventory with the following groups and variables.
 There may be more hosts within each group.
+Paths are expected to be absolute.

 ```yaml
 all: